- Slim, comfortable design

 - Health Metrics data on HRV, breathing rate and skin temp very interesting

-The Luxe and Fitbits in general are about much than steps and sleep these days.
+The Luxe and Fitbits in general are about much more than steps and sleep these days.
 It wants to help help you better monitor aspects in your life outside of staying active and getting a good night's sleep.
-That includes offering women's health tracking features and keep a close eye on your heart rate.
+That includes offering women's health tracking features and keeping a close eye on your heart rate.

 The first is a familiar one and that's continuously monitoring your heart rate as a simple way to get an insight into your health.
 For us, we found that the resting heart rate data in comparison to Garmin's resting heart rate monitoring and a chest strap monitor reported a difference of 5-6 bpm at times.
 Real-time heart rate data tended to be 2-3bpm out from a chest strap monitor.

 Continuous data can be good in places, but you need to make sure that band is sitting firmly but not tightly to get the most reliable readings and not experience any odd spikes as we experienced in the below screens.